-Water-soluble fertilizers deliver nutrients once they are dissolved in water, unlike granular or slow-releasing fertilizers.
+Unlike granular or slow-releasing fertilizers, water-soluble fertilizers deliver nutrients once they are dissolved in water.

 This makes water-soluble fertilizers give plants faster access to nutrients.

-Water-soluble fertilizers also make it a lot easier for plant owners to control the number of nutrients that they are supplying to their fig trees.
+Water-soluble fertilizers also make it a lot easier for plant owners to control the number of nutrients they supply to their fig trees.

-Soluble fertilizers always have the NPK ratio written on the label, but the exact percentage is not mentioned so that competitors cannot copy them.
+Soluble fertilizers always have the NPK ratio on the label, but the exact percentage is not mentioned, so competitors cannot copy them.

 Since water-soluble fertilizers are easily broken down, the plant gets an instant boost from the nutrients.

-There is also a reduced chance of over-fertilizing your plant since water-soluble fertilizers need to be reapplied frequently.
+There is also a reduced chance of over-fertilizing your plant since water-soluble fertilizers must be reapplied frequently.

-Liquid fertilizers are almost always made of inorganic substances that are produced on an industrial level.
+Liquid fertilizers are almost always made of inorganic substances produced on an industrial level.

-These fertilizers will contain the basic NPK formula as well, such as nitrogen, phosphorous, and potassium.
+These fertilizers contain the basic NPK formula, such as nitrogen, phosphorous, and potassium.
 Liquid fertilizer’s popularity has grown over the past few years.

-They can be applied straight on the plant’s leaves or into the soil.
+They can be applied straight to the plant’s leaves or soil.

-When it is applied to the foliage, the plant absorbs the nutrients through the leaves, and this makes it more readily available for the plant.
+When applied to the foliage, the plant absorbs nutrients through the leaves, making it more readily available for the plant.